DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 He turned away from the old soldier.
 And for a short while, they remained silent.
-Only the sound of the seconds hand ticking away echoed in the room, from the clock in the corner...
+Only the sound of the seconds ticking away echoed in the room, from the clock in the corner...

 "Is he a destined hero?" _TL Note:_ I honestly not sure how to TL `運命の落とし子か`